Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/07-Tests.md

 Some readers may already have noticed that the implementation above does indeed not work as we would expect.
 Let's create some tests to illustrate this!

-The unit test library is built around creating what is called test *suites*.
-Each suite is essentially a function that may contain `test` statements.
-A suite is defined using the `suite` keyword, followed by the name of a suite.
+The unit test library is built around creating *tests*.
+Each test is essentially a function that may contain `check` statements.
+A test is defined using the `test` keyword, followed by a name for the test.
 To be able to use this syntax in Basic Storm, the `test` library must first be included.
 As such, we add the use statement to the top of our file:

 ```bs
 use test;